microsoft/live-share/docs/collab-vscode.md

 <!--
 ### Known co-debugging guest limitations
 There are currently some shortcomings guests will experience while building, running, or co-debugging.
-(Owners do not have these limitations.)
+(Hosts do not have these limitations.)

 We want to hear from you!
 See [this query](http://aka.ms/vsls-feature-requests/co-debug) to find a complete list of logged limitations for co-debugging.
 Up-vote (👍) fixes for those you feel are critical or raise new issues if there is something you need missing from the list!

 To jump start the conversation, the following are some limitations of particular note for _guests_ (only):

-- Participants cannot currently start a build or debugging session on their own ([Up-vote](https://github.com/Microsoft/live-share/issues/21))
+- Guests cannot currently start a build or debugging session on their own ([Up-vote](https://github.com/Microsoft/live-share/issues/21))
 - Co-debugging is currently limited to .NET/.NET Core and Node.js based applications ([Vote on languages/platforms you want!](https://github.com/Microsoft/live-share/issues/12))
-- Participants are not able to use VS Code's task support to start, stop, or build the application ([Up-vote](https://github.com/Microsoft/live-share/issues/6))
+- Guests are not able to use VS Code's task support to start, stop, or build the application ([Up-vote](https://github.com/Microsoft/live-share/issues/6))

 - Build/run/debug features in extensions that require direct access the file system will be unavailable ([Vote on extensions you want!](https://github.com/Microsoft/live-share/issues/8))
 -->